keboola/looker-writer/README.md

 ### Example BigQuery config

-Key `parameters.db.json_cert` contains the contents of a BigQuery JSON certificate.
+Key `parameters.db.service_account` contains the contents of a BigQuery JSON certificate.

 It can be created in https://console.developers.google.com -> `Credentials` -> `Service Accounts` -> `Keys`